 - Information Technology

 - Music Education

-The BJU School of Religion’s Bible major equips you for a lifetime of faithful gospel ministry.
-First you’ll learn the importance of growing in Christ and having a strong personal relationship with God.
-You’ll learn why it’s essential to develop a deep and working knowledge of the Word of God, a compassionate spirit and an ability to teach others.
+BJU’s Bible program prepares you for a lifetime of faithful gospel ministry.
+First you will learn the importance of growing in Christ and having a strong, personal relationship with God.
+You will learn why it is essential to develop a deep and working knowledge of the Word of God, a compassionate spirit and the ability to teach others.

-As you study Bible, BJU’s liberal arts program will broaden your perspective to understand the intricacies of the world you live in.
-You’ll learn how to better relate to a diverse congregation who come from a variety of life situations and vocations.
-You’ll improve your ability to reason and gain insight into how the world works so you can, like Paul in Athens, more effectively speak to those who haven’t accepted God’s way of salvation.
+As you study the Bible, the BJU Core—a comprehensive range of liberal arts courses—will broaden your perspective in order to understand the intricacies of the world in which you live.
+You will learn how to better relate to a diverse group of people who come from a variety of life situations and vocations.
+You’ll improve your ability to reason and gain insight into how the world works so you can, like Paul in Athens, more effectively speak to those who have not accepted God’s way of salvation.

 - Assistant Pastor

 - Youth Pastor

 - Bible Teacher

 Here are just a few examples of some positions our graduates have held: